dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/database-driven-site-maps/building-a-custom-database-driven-site-map-provider-vb.md

 **Figure 18**: The Breadcrumb Now Uses the Custom Site Map Provider `NorthwindSiteMapProvider` ([Click to view full-size image](building-a-custom-database-driven-site-map-provider-vb/_static/image26.gif))

 The SiteMapPath control displays a more functional user interface in the `ProductsByCategory.aspx` and `ProductDetails.aspx` pages.
-Add a SiteMapPath to these pages, setting the `SiteMapProvider` property in both to Northwind .
+Add a SiteMapPath to these pages, setting the `SiteMapProvider` property in both to Northwind.
 From `Default.aspx` click on the View Products link for Beverages, and then on the View Details link for Chai Tea.
 As Figure 19 shows, the breadcrumb includes the current site map section ( Chai Tea ) and its ancestors: Beverages and All Categories .

 [![The Breadcrumb Now Uses the Custom Site Map Provider NorthwindSiteMapProvider](building-a-custom-database-driven-site-map-provider-vb/_static/image27.gif)](building-a-custom-database-driven-site-map-provider-vb/_static/image21.png)